ark-lang/ark-docs/option_types.md

 Option types are -- soon to be -- defined in the standard library.
 Option types make use of Ark features for their implementation.
-In other words, an Option Type is a tagged union that allows for a generic type.
+In other words, an Option Type is a tagged union that allows for a generic type `T`.

 ```
 mut x: Option<int> = None;